Salih2000/Salih2000-github.io/_pages/en-us/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: True # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 selected_papers: false # includes a list of papers marked as "selected={true}"